List of Halloween (franchise) characters: Ben Tramer

-Bennette Samuel "Ben" Tramer attends Haddonfield High School with Laurie Strode.
+Bennett Samuel "Ben" Tramer attends Haddonfield High School with Laurie Strode, Annie Brackett, Lynda Van der Klok, Paul Freedman and Bob Simms.
 It is revealed by Laurie in the original Halloween film that she has a crush on Ben when she tells Annie that she would like to go to the dance with him.
 Later in the film, Annie tells Laurie that she called Ben and told him, and that he was interested.
 However, Laurie is embarrassed by this and asks Annie to call him back and tell him that she was only kidding.
 But Annie tells Laurie that she would only consider doing so if she babysits Lindsey while she goes to pick up her boyfriend, to which Laurie agrees.

 In the sequel, someone in a very similar but varied mask (the variation being that the hair attached to Ben's mask is blond and not brunette as Michael's mask is) as Michael Myers runs into the street without looking and gets hit by a squad car which pins him to another vehicle that bursts into flames, leading to his death.
 At the morgue, a dentist is unable to match the burnt victim's teeth to Michael's due to the body's state and a lack of resources.
-Later on, two teenage boys run up to Deputy Gary Hunt, who is standing in front of the old Myers house with Dr. Loomis, to report the Halloween mask-wearing Ben Tramer as being drunk and missing in action.
+Later on, Ben's two friends Craig and Randy run up to Deputy Gary Hunt, who is standing in front of the old Myers house with Dr. Loomis, to report the Halloween mask-wearing Ben Tramer as being drunk after leaving a Halloween party and missing in action.
 This leads Dr. Loomis to believe the teenager was indeed the victim, and to suggest that the dentist should confirm this.

+In Rob Zombie's 2007 remake of Halloween, Ben is said to have a crush on Laurie which is told to her by Annie.

+In Halloween Kills, Ben is mentioned once again to be Laurie's high school crush by Deputy Frank Hawkins and in the sequel, it is revealed that he survived the events of Halloween night 1978 (due to the events of Halloween II never occurring in this timeline) and has a son named Robert and a grandson named Terry who is attending Haddonfield High School much like he did in his youth.